nutanix/terraform-provider-nutanix/README.md

 > For the 1.4.0 & 1.4.1 release of the provider it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc2022.1 pc.2021.9.0.4 and pc.2021.8.0.1.

+> For the 1.5.0 release of the provider it will have N-2 compatibility with the Prism Central APIs.
+This release was tested against Prism Central versions pc2022.1.0.2 pc.2021.9.0.4 and pc.2021.8.0.1.

 ## Foundation
 > For the 1.5.0-beta release of the provider it will have N-1 compatibility with the Foundation.
 This release was tested against Foundation versions v5.2 and v5.1.1

+> For the 1.5.0 release of the provider it will have N-1 compatibility with the Foundation.
+This release was tested against Foundation versions v5.2 and v5.1.1

 Foundation based examples : https://github.com/nutanix/terraform-provider-nutanix/blob/master/examples/foundation/

 Foundation based modules & examples : https://github.com/nutanix/terraform-provider-nutanix/blob/master/modules/foundation/

-**Note : Foundation feature in nutanix terraform provider is in beta mode**

 ## Foundation Central
-> For the 1.5.50-beta.2 release of the provider it will have N-1 compatibility with the Foundation Central.
+> For the 1.5.0-beta.2 release of the provider it will have N-1 compatibility with the Foundation Central.
 This release was tested with v1.2 and v1.3 Foundation Central versions.

+> For the 1.5.0 release of the provider it will have N-1 compatibility with the Foundation Central.
+This release was tested with v1.2 and v1.3 Foundation Central versions.

 Foundation Central based examples : https://github.com/nutanix/terraform-provider-nutanix/blob/master/examples/foundationCentral/

 Foundation Central based modules and examples : Foundation based modules & examples : https://github.com/nutanix/terraform-provider-nutanix/blob/master/modules/foundationCentral/

-**Note : Foundation Central feature in nutanix terraform provider is in beta mode**

 ## Example Usage